Skip to main content

 The onboard flow provisions an AgentCash account and prints deposit links for each chain.
 Fund whichever chain you want to pay from.
 1ofUSDCisenoughfor 100callsat1 of USDC is enough for ~100 calls at 0.01 each.
 To verify your setup:

-npx -y agentcash@latest list_accounts
+npx -y agentcash@latest accounts

 Outputs a JSON list of every chain, your address, current balance, and a deposit link.
 Three chains appear: base, tempo, solana.